• Home

 Midtown - Minnetonka Route (40 miles - Minneapolis, Saint Louis Park, Hopkins, Minnetonka, Deephaven, Greenwood and Excelsior)

-Begin along the Midtown Greenway in the general Mississippi River/Longfellow area, where the trail is graced by benches, poetry lines, and shoes (you'll know what I mean).
-After crossing the spectacular Martin Sabo Bridge, it's a straight shot to the Chain of Lakes area.
+This out-and-back is a perfect ride if you want to observe the gradual transition from urban to suburban to rural.
+Hook up with the Midtown Greenway anywhere in Minneapolis, and head west.
 Just keep going straight, and the Greenway turns into the Cedar Lake LRT Trail at the Minneapolis City Line.
-Through the leaves and 'burbs you'll approach Hopkins, where you can get a cold snack on a hot day at the conveniently placed Depot Coffee House (in a what was one the rail station where the name "Hopkins" originated).
+Through the leaves and suburbs you'll approach Hopkins, where you could get a snack at the conveniently placed Depot Coffee House (in a what was one the rail station where the name "Hopkins" originated).

-From there, follow signs for the Lake Minnetonka Trail through the historic city center (if you must know, your short route is along 8th Ave.).
-In no time at all, there it is: The Lake Minnetonka LRT Trail, you're route through the pretty woods and wetlands of Minnetonka.
-Watch for Minnehaha Creek, which passes through some of those aforementioned wetlands and is on the other side of Minnetonka Boulevard when the trail parallels it.
-Also, watch all the houses start to disappear.
+From there, follow signs for the Lake Minnetonka Trail through the historic city center (your short route is along 8th Ave.).
+In no time at all, you'll find the Lake Minnetonka LRT Trail, your route through the pretty forests and wetlands of Minnetonka.
+Watch for Minnehaha Creek, which passes through some of those aforementioned wetlands and is on the other side of Minnetonka Boulevard on the slightly duller section when the trail parallels that road.
+The houses gradually thin out.
 After all these "Minnetonka" misnomers, it feels wonderful to actually prove that the lake is there when you burst onto the shore in Greenwood.

 Soon after, you reach Excelsior.
 Originally founded as a tourist destination on the big lake, it is now a triple-dollar-sign historic little town.
-You've come all this way from the Mississippi, and now you must go back.
-It's a total of 40 miles as is, but if you can spare a few miles, continue past Excelsior and complete the transition: even though you're technically still in the suburbs, development is thin as can be.
-The trail terminates in Victoria, a place six miles beyond Excelsior.
-On the way back, you could have dinner at the Pizza Luce along the Cedar Lake LRT Trail.
+The ride is 40 miles if you turn back now, but if you can spare a few miles, continue past Excelsior and complete the transition: even though you're technically still in the suburbs, development is very thin.
+The trail terminates in Victoria, six miles beyond Excelsior.
+As you retrace your steps to Minneapolis, you could have dinner at the Pizza Luce along the Cedar Lake LRT Trail.

 Great Northwestern Circuit (47 to 49 miles - Minneapolis, Fridley, Coon Rapids, Brooklyn Park, Maple Grove, Plymouth and Golden Valley)

-Everybody seems to think that rail trails are the big cheese.
-Maybe they are, but the Northwest Metro has several major trails that are not ex-railways, and therefore bounce and curve through lands not addled by a former railroad grade.
-This enormous loop shows you the best of the best.
+Everyone seems to think that rail trails are the big cheese.
+Maybe they are, but the Northwest Metro has several major trails that are not ex-railways, and therefore bounce and curve through more natural-feeling lands.
+This enormous loop shows you the best of these.

 Begin at the parking lot at Wirth Parkway and Plymouth Avenue, and head north on the Theodore Wirth Trail, which parallels Wirth Parkway through Minneapolis's largest park.
 It becomes the Victory Memorial Parkway Trail, a straight shot through Camden.
-Be sure to check out a manmade waterfall on Shingle Creek in Webber Park before heading across the Camden Bridge to Northeast.
+Check out the human-made waterfall on Shingle Creek in Webber Park before turning right on Lyndale momentarily, then left on 42nd Ave across the Camden Bridge to Northeast.
 Now things get interesting.
 Rather than heading south, get on the Mississippi River Trail, heading north.
-It starts next to a road, but soon you'll find yourself zipping through woods in parks along the river.
-North of 694, the trail traces a route on both paths and streets, but every turn is marked by a trusty blue sign reading "Mississippi River Regional Trail Corridor."
-A couple miles north of 694, there's a nice viewpoint of Locke Lake that's worth checking out.
+It starts next to a road, but soon you'll find yourself zipping between trees in parks along the river.
+North of 694, the trail traces a route on many paths and streets, but every turn is marked by a trusty blue sign reading "Mississippi River Regional Trail Corridor."
+A couple miles north of 694, there's a nice viewpoint of Locke Lake that's worth stopping for.
 A couple miles north of that, the trail follows Riverview Terrace, a street right down on the wild river.
-Soon after you enter Coon Rapids, the trail descends into Coon Rapids Dam Regional Park, down on the floodplain.
-Your approach to the dam itself is dramatic: it gradually comes into view as the river curves.
+Soon after entering Coon Rapids, the trail descends into Coon Rapids Dam Regional Park, down on the floodplain.
+Your approach to the dam itself is dramatic: It gradually comes into view as the river curves.

 Ride across the top of the dam into Brooklyn Park, and get on the Rush Creek Trail, which begins outside the park entrance.
-The trail is ridiculously curvy and lushly wooded, and therefore a lot of fun.
-The miles between Zane Avenue and the Jefferson Highway may be the most remote of the whole ride.
-Watch for deer along this section.
-Five miles dead west of Coon Rapids Dam is Elm Creek Park Reserve, the largest park in the metro.
-You can stay in the "frontcountry," or, if you think you can add a few miles to your trip, loop into the exciting woods.
-A loop around Mud Lake adds 2.3 miles and features a very nice view over the lake and distant, striking chalet.
-Whatever you do, get on the Northern Segment of Medicine Lake Trail on the far side of the park when you're through.
+The trail is ridiculously curvy and lushly forested, making it a lot of fun.
+Watch for deer.
+Five miles straight west of Coon Rapids Dam is Elm Creek Park Reserve, the largest park in the metro.
+You can stay in the "frontcountry," or, if you are up for adding a few miles to your trip, loop into the exciting woods.
+A loop around Mud Lake adds 2.3 miles and features a nice view over the lake and distant, striking chalet.
+When you're done in the park, get on the Medicine Lake Trail on the park's southwest edge.
 At first it may seem that you have returned to civilization, but do not be deceived.
 The trail soon whisks you away into wetlands and woods that feel very remote.
-You'll glimpse Rice Lake and cruise through Fish Lake Park.
-The trail's newest section, south of Fish Lake, goes past Edward Lake.
+You'll glimpse Rice Lake, cruise through Fish Lake Park, and pass Edward Lake.